DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/15 Advanced/40 3rd-Party Frameworks Integration API/20 Change Component Properties and Handle Events.md

 You can get and set UI component properties at runtime using the **option()** method.

-    // Get an property value
+    // Get a property value
     let isVisible = instance.option("visible");

-    // Set an property value
+    // Set a property value
     instance.option("visible", false);

-To subscribe to an event, you can use an property whose name starts with "on" (for example, "onItemClick").
+To subscribe to an event, you can use a property whose name starts with "on" (for example, "onItemClick").

     Accordion(element, {
         ...,